ElvisNjogu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays lines containing the oattern "root" and 3 lines after them in the file /etc/passwd
+Script that displays all the lines in the file /etc/passwd that do not contain the pattern "bin"